Are you thinking of buying a second home? There are plenty of reasons why you should and we briefly discuss some of these below.

 What is an LTV mortgage?

 When discussing mortgages with you, the lender will usually refer to the LTV.

-The LTV is the ratio of what you borrow on a mortgage against the property’s value.
-It is always expressed as a percentage.
+Loan to value, also known as LTV is the ratio of what you borrow on a mortgage against the property’s value.

-So, if you wanted to buy a home that was worth £200,000 and borrowed £180,000, the LTV would be 90%.
+So, if you wanted to buy a home that was worth £200,000 and borrowed £180,000, it would be a 90% loan-to-value.
 In this scenario, you would be borrowing 90% of the property’s value.
 You would then need to pay £20,000 as a deposit, via your savings or the released funds from your first home’s equity.